-The grand wooden furniture has mother of pearl decorations and a house filled with stunning antiques.
+The grand wooden furniture has mother-of-pearl decorations and a house filled with stunning antiques.

 Get to know how Penang’s vibrant Nyonya community lives in the past at this go-to destination for Peranakan heritage and culture.

-The top-notch museum is reputed as Penang’s finest, filled with fine artifacts and walking tours that you can join in anytime.
+The top-notch museum is reputed as Penang’s finest, filled with fine artifacts and walking tours that you can join anytime.

 Seh Tek Tong Cheah Kongsi Temple (c.
 1810)